5 BOOKS THAT TAUGHT ME RESILIENCE — ONE STEP AT A TIME

 Nothing came to mind.

-Suddenly it appeared - The Road Less Traveled by M. Scott Peck.
+Suddenly it came - The Road Less Traveled.

 This book kicked off a journey of personal growth and exploration that I'm still on 30 years later.